Local sculptor creates art to be displayed outside of Pro Football Hall of Fame

 Born to be an artist

-Spencer, a 62-year-old Detroit native, moved to North Carolina at age 5 and later attended college at the University of North Carolina at Greensboro where he earned his bachelor’s and master’s degrees in fine art.
+Spencer, a 62-year-old Detroit native, moved to North Carolina at age 5 and later attended college at UNCG where he earned his bachelor’s and master’s degrees in fine art.
 He moved to Reidsville in 1984 and eventually bought his studio, located on the corner of Settle and Market Streets.

 When Spencer was working on his undergraduate degree as a painter, he got interested in sculpture and made it his focus on his quest toward his master’s degree.